tevnicolas/front-end-project/README.md

-# front-end-project
+# Your-Climate-Future

-A dynamic HTML, CSS, and TypeScript solo project.
+A dynamic HTML, CSS, and TypeScript project the provides users with future climate data on their inputted location.